IABTechLab/uid2docs/docs/guides/integration-prebid.md

 The UID2 module will encrypt the hashed DII before sending it to the UID2 service.

+For a given user on your site, the module can be configured for **one** of the following at a time:

+- An email address,
+- A hashed email address,
+- A phone number, or
+- A hashed phone number.

+If the module is configured multiples times it will use the most recent configuration values.

 The following sections demonstrate the different ways to configure the UID2 module and list the requirements for the DII passed to the module.

 :::note
 The examples assume you are using the UID2 production environment.
 During integration testing use the UID2 integration environment by setting `params.uid2ApiBase` to `"https://operator-integ.uidapi.com"`.
+Tokens from the UID2 integration environment must not be passed to the bid stream.
 You will have a different **subscription ID** and **public key** for the integration environment.
 :::

 ### Configure for email address